 We have experienced operating losses since our inception in 2001.
 We expect that we will continue to incur losses for at least the next two years as we continue to commercialize our ReWalk systems, expand our sales and marketing capabilities, continue our ongoing research and development and continue to develop the corporate infrastructure necessary to market and sell our products.
-Additionally, following this offering, we expect general and administrative expenses to increase due to the additional operational and reporting costs associated with being a public company.
+Additionally, we only recently completed our initial public offering, and as a public company in the United States, our general and administrative expenses could increase due to the additional operational and reporting costs associated with being a public company.
 Our ability to achieve profitability and positive cash flow is subject to the risks described in this section.
 If we are unable to become profitable with positive cash flow, the value of your investment will be adversely affected.